Weakly non-collapsed RCD spaces are strongly non-collapsed: Introduction

 To see this recall that, as already noticed, having $\theta_N[M,\sfd_g,\mm](x)<\infty$ for some point $x\in M$ implies that $M$ is $N$-dimensional (and thus in particular that $N$ is an integer), then recall \eqref{eq:bekn} and the definition \eqref{eq:beric} of the $N$-Ricci curvature tensor.

 This establishes the claim in the smooth setting.
 In the general case we follow the same general ideas, but we have to deal with severe technical complications.
-Start observing that the analogue of \eqref{eq:intparts1} holds in general $\RCD$ spaces by the very definition of $\Delta$ (see \cite{Gigli12}) and that, less trivially, the analogue of \eqref{eq:trHD} is also in place on $\RCD(K,N)$ spaces with essential dimension equal to $N$ (from the results in \cite{Han14}, see also \cite{Gigli14}).
+Start observing that the analogue of \eqref{eq:intparts1} holds in general $\RCD$ spaces by the very definition of $\Delta$ (see \cite{Gigli12}) and that the line below \eqref{eq:trHD} is known.
 Thus to conclude along the lines above it is sufficient to prove that \eqref{eq:intparts2} holds on $\RCD(K,N)$ spaces of essential dimension $n$.
 We do not have exactly such result, but have instead the following result which is anyway sufficient to conclude: \begin{theorem} Let $(\X,\sfd,\mm)$ be an $\RCD(K,N)$ space of essential dimension $n$.
 Let $U\subset\X$ be bounded open and assume that

 Then for every $\phi\in \Lip(\X, \dist)$, $f\in D(\Delta)$ with $\supp(\phi),\supp(f)\subset U$ formula \eqref{eq:intparts2} holds. \end{theorem} See Theorem \ref{intbyparts} for a slightly sharper statement.
 Notice also that by the Bishop-Gromov inequality, assumption \eqref{eq:assU} holds trivially with $n=N$ for any bounded subset $U$ of a weakly non-collapsed $\RCD$ space.
 Also, the statement above is interesting regardless of the application we just described, and valid also in possibly `collapsed' $\RCD$ spaces.